spring-dn/spring-website/doctoral-projects.md

 </div>

 <p>
-Below  are the complete list and  the detailed descriptions of  the 15 SPRING Doctoral Candidate (DC) positions available. <br> Each DC focuses on a specific aspect of resilience in large-scale critical infrastructures and is hosted by one of the beneficiary institutions.
+<strong> Below  are the complete list and  the detailed descriptions of  the 15 SPRING Doctoral Candidate (DC) positions available. </strong><br> Each DC focuses on a specific aspect of resilience in large-scale critical infrastructures and is hosted by one of the beneficiary institutions.
 Each doctoral project combines methodological research with case studies and secondments in water, energy and/or transport infrastructures.
   </p>